 Your current employees and prospective future employees are all consumers.
 They are engaging with different organizations every day in their own lives and they’re benefitting from the drive to improve CX.
-If they’re able to choose the best devices, technologies, and systems for them in their own personal lives, why can’t they do the same thing when they come to work?
+If they’re able to choose the best devices, digital technology, and systems in their own personal lives, why can’t they do the same thing when they come to work?

-No single corporation can deliver a great employee experience on its own; it requires an ecosystem of customers, academia, and market leaders like Citrix and Microsoft working closely together to co-create solutions that transform the workplace to address the holistic People, Process and Persona dimensions.
+No single corporation can deliver a great employee experience on its own; it requires an ecosystem of customers, academia, and market leaders such as Fujitsu and Microsoft working closely together to co-create workplace transformation solutions that address the holistic people, process and persona dimensions.

 A major influence on CX

 Happy and engaged employees tend to be able to relate to their product set much better.
 They’re more motivated and that carries across to their internal and external interactions.
 By empowering them to find the most effective workflow and allowing them to personalize their workspaces, you can positively influence the retention of their intellectual capital.